Tax on Professional Services

 What is the tax on professional services?

 Previous proposals to tax professional services have included business-to-business transactions and some have exempted business-to-business transactions.
-Definitions of accounting services also are unknown and would depend on legislative directives.
+Definitions of accounting services are currently an unknown and would depend on legislative directives.

-A sales tax on accounting services could add nearly 8 percent to the cost of any work done in the state resulting in a loss of jobs and a reduction in Minnesota's GDP.
+A sales tax on accounting services could add nearly 8 percent to the cost of any work done in the state, result in a loss of jobs and a reduction in Minnesota’s GDP.

-The MNCPA has opposed a tax on accounting services and will continue communicating our position to legislators.
-MNCPA members should continue conversations with legislators letting them know the impact a sales tax on accounting services will have on clients, businesses and the profession.
+The MNCPA has opposes a tax on accounting services and will continue communicating our position to legislators.
+MNCPA members should continue conversations with legislators and let them know the impact a sales tax on accounting services will have on clients, businesses and the profession.

 Estimated Revenue Generated from a Professional Services Sales Tax